All Article

 Cost Baselines in Waterfall Projects

-Fixed Cost Baselines in Waterfall and Predictive Methodologies
+1. Fixed Cost Baselines in Predictive Methodologies

 In Waterfall and other predictive methodologies, fixed cost baselines shine due to their compatibility with stable, linear projects.
 Here, the cost baseline is set early, reflecting a detailed budget tied to a well-defined scope and timeline.
 For example, in a construction project, costs for materials, labor, and phases are locked in, creating a reliable cost baseline that doesn’t shift unless formally revised.
 This rigidity ensures stakeholders know exactly what to expect financially, making fixed cost baselines ideal for projects where predictability trumps flexibility and budget overruns are not an option.